 Notifications and Other Documentation: The United States continues to work within the Committee to seek to enhance Members' efforts to comply with the Agreement's notification requirements.
 There is a concern that potential overlap in notification requirements in different provisions in the Import Licensing Agreement, as well as duplications in the current notification templates, might contribute to the low level of submissions of required notifications.
-In this context, in 2016, several informal meetings were held on improving transparency and streamlining the notification procedures and templates.
-To facilitate the discussion, the Secretariat prepared a number of background papers and presentations, which have been circulated in documents RD/LIC/6, 7, 8 and 9.
-Members have started to discuss possible new approaches to improving transparency, and the technical work is ongoing.
+In this context, in 2017, three informal meetings were held on improving transparency and streamlining the notification procedures and templates.
+To facilitate the discussion, the Secretariat had previously prepared a number of background papers and presentations, which were circulated in documents RD/LIC/6, 7, 8, and 9.
+Divergent views remain among Members on how to proceed on this issue.
+At its October meeting, the Import Licensing Committee agreed to pursue discussions on how to improve compliance with the notification requirements under the Import Licensing Agreement.